-Most countries around the world have their own respective database against which addresses can be validated.
-Though address formats vary nation to nation, the process is largely the same: Check to see if the address is on file.
+Most countries around the world have their own respective databases against which addresses can be validated.
+Though address formats vary from nation to nation, the basic process is generally the same: Check to see if the address is on file.
 If it is, the address is valid.
 If it is not, the address is invalid.

 Just because an address didn't validate, however, doesn't mean the address is not real.
 There are multiple reasons an address might come up as invalid.
 Here are a few: